 - Reduced cost by reducing the number of dewatering wells

-- Reduced dewatering volume by a third to 2.5 ML /day as the area being dewatering is reduced by 69%.
+- Reduced dewatering volume by a third to 2.5 ML /day as the area being dewatering was reduced by 69%.

-Our precast piling solution of installing piles from above the water table, shown below, will result in:
+Our precast piling solution of installing piles from above the water table, resulted in:

 - Earlier and unimpeded access for the piling rigs to install precast piles

 - Effective and efficient delivery of piles directly to the piling rigs

 - A smaller piling platform that enhanced rig stability and reduced heaving risk from the marine muds

 - Reduced piling vibrations thus reducing the risk of destabilising the excavation sides

 - Reduced excavation area by 69% removing the risk of excavation impoundment

 - Reduced impact of weather events due to surface water ingress (which were intercepted by the sheet piles).